 We know our dogs are important to us—but just HOW important?
 Rover.com turned to the nation’s pet parents to find out.
 We put together a landmark survey to discover how dog ownership affects American lives.
 And, well, it’s just as we suspected.
 We really, really love our dogs, and we’re increasingly concerned about their wellbeing.

 Here’s a sampling of what dog owners had to say:

 - 65% have more photos of their dog than of their friends—or significant other!

 - 55% say their dog gets less than 45 minutes of physical exercise each day

-- 47% say they frequently leave work sooner than they should to let their dog out
+- 47% say they frequently leave work sooner than they should in order to let their dog out

 The Rover Trends Report shows that pet parents are still looking for quality, personalized care for their dogs, even as they delight in their dogs’ companionship.
 For example:

 - 83% of dog owners have worried their dog walker “cuts corners”